Teaching Volunteer Program in Bali - Ubud

 Day-to-day teaching volunteer work varies, but generally consists of:

-- 24th September - 4th of October 2024 - During this time, the standard volunteer work is not available.
+• 9th of September to the 13th of September 2024 - Midterm School Exams: During this time, the standard volunteer work is not available.
+Volunteers instead participate in the Childcare project.
+23rd of September to 5th of October - All projects closed except Construction and Turtle Conservation - During this time, the standard volunteer work is not available.
 Volunteers instead participate in cleaning, repairs and renovation activities in local schools for approximately 4 hours a day and have the remainder of their time free to enjoy the festivities.

 Why do Teaching volunteering in Ubud with IVHQ?